 Travel author Jen Ruiz's tips for long flights with a budget carrier include, “Pack light and bring your own snacks and entertainment so add-ons don't negate the deal."

-The downside to flying with any low-cost airline is that you will have to pay for things like baggage, seats and food.
-Plus you will likely have less legroom and a fairly basic seat with no added comfort - so this is really one for the more economically-minded traveller, looking to save cash.
+The downside to flying with any low-cost airline is that you will have to pay for things like baggage, seats and food - so once you start adding on these services costs can slowly creep up.
+Plus you will likely have less legroom and a fairly basic seat with no added comfort - so this is really one for the more economically-minded traveler, looking to save cash.

 7. Book with a travel agent

 It is possible to save money on flights by booking with a trusted and professional travel agent.
 By booking with an agent, you have an added layer of protection if anything goes wrong, so you won’t be out of pocket should your travel plans fall apart.

 "It might sound counterintuitive, but I've found using a travel agent can result in significant savings on flights," says award-winning travel blogger Bella Falk from Passport and Pixels (opens in new tab).